 So, what is an EPC?
-Why do you need one and how do you go about getting assessed for one?
+Why do you need one, and how do you go about getting assessed for one?
 Here, we answer these questions and more to make sure you know all there is to know about the EPC.

 An EPC is an overview of the energy efficiency of your property.
-It uses colour-coded ratings from A to G, with A coloured in green as most energy efficient, right down to G, which is red and the least efficient.
+It uses colour-coded ratings from A to G, with A coloured in green as the most energy efficient, right down to G, red and the least efficient.
 This provides an at-a-glance summary of how the property is currently performing versus its potential output levels.

 The Minimum Energy Efficiency Standards

 While the rating system runs from A to G, this all changed for landlords renting out private properties in 2018 when the Minimum Energy Efficiency Standards (MEES) were introduced.
 MEES cuts off the lowest rating a property for rent can be at E. Landlords aren't allowed to rent out any properties coming in at F or G.

 The minimum rating is due to rise from E to C in 2025 for new tenancies and 2028 for all tenancies.